The Witcher 3: Wild Hunt VR

 The Witcher 3: Wild Hunt in VR: A Legendary World, Limited by the Hardware of Its Time

-The Witcher 3 VR implementation is an injection driver—specifically, Luke Ross’s R.E.A.L.
-(Real-time Environment and Lighting) driver.
+The Witcher 3 VR implementation is an injection driver—specifically, VorpX—the long-standing commercial injection driver for flat-to-VR play.
 This is not a mod with motion controls, reworked interactions, or VR-native design.
 It is a stereoscopic 3D wrapper that adds head tracking to a game built for monitors.

 What you get: